thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 #### Action cell button

-The "Action cell button" action source adds an action button to each individual entity in the widget, such as deleting devices/assets or editing them.
+The "Action cell button" action adds an action button to each individual entity in the widget, such as deleting devices/assets or editing them.
 This action button is often used in the "Entity table" widget.
 In the example of this widget, let's consider the use of "Action cell button".
 Clicking on the action icon of a selected entity will transfer us to another state with detailed information about that entity.